liuken/MediaCodecDemo/README.md

 MediaCodec Demo
 ===============

-The simple demonstration of Android MediaExtractor and MediaCodec API.
+The simple demonstration of Android MediaExtractor and MediaCodec API by Mohse    ddd

 DecodeActivity